jpovey/SimpleAggregate/README.md

 ```

 ### Aggregate Processor
-The aggregate processor allows users to rehydrate, command an action to be performed and commit new events against an aggregate.

-The `AggregateProcessor` requires an instance of `IEventSource` which should be used to wrap the data access implementation of your desired event source.
+The aggregate processor can be used to orchestrate the flow of applying events to aggregates in combination with an event source.

+The `AggregateProcessor` once invoked will:
+- Read existing events from the event source
+- Rehydrate the aggregate
+- Command an action to be executed against the aggregate
+- Commit new events to the event source

-This class could be used in a command handler to perform some business logic against an aggregate.
+An example usage of the `AggregateProcessor` could be in a command handler to perform some business logic against an aggregate.

 ```c#
 public class CreditAccountHandler